€57,48 €47,50 excl. VAT

 General information

-Familial Shar-Pei Fever, also called Shar-Pei Autoinflammatory Disease (SPAID) is an inherited autoimmune condition characterised by recurrent fever attacks and arthritis (swollen and painful heels).
+Familial Shar-Pei Fever, also called Shar-Pei Autoinflammatory Disease (SPAID) is a hereditary autoimmune condition characterised by recurrent fever attacks and arthritis (swollen and painful heels).
 Therefore it is also called “Swollen Hock Syndrome”.
-A causal mutation responsible for the disease was identified in the MTBP gene.
+A causal mutation responsible for the disease was identified in the MDM2 Binding Protein (MTBP) gene.

 Clinical features